dkedinger/ha-kiosk-installer/README.md

-# Kiosk installer for Debian based Linux distros
+# Kiosk installer for Raspberry PI
-Small installer script to setup a minimal kiosk with Chromium for Debian based Linux distros.
+Small installer script to setup a minimal kiosk with Chromium Browser for Raspberry PI.
 This installer is heavily based on the excellent instructions by user [josfaber](https://github.com/josfaber/debian-kiosk-installer/tree/master).

 ## Usage
 1. Setup a Raspberry Pi with Lite (32bit) using Imager.
 Configure settings to have Wifi and SSH enabled.